pycoddiy/webserver-at-home/README.md

 ```

 5. Apply configuration by running `sudo netplan try`.
-6. Ensure that your IP is not static by running `ip a` again.
+6. Ensure that your IP is not dynamic by running `ip a` again.

 ## Set up port forwarding for your router
 This section covers necessary steps to set up port forwarding so that your web server is accessible from outside world.
 This is mainly a sketch because exact steps depend on your router model and its software version.